tchamalsha/Python_Project/README.md

 # Python_Project

-This python program takes your name as a input, And then prints your name, length of youre name,first letter and the last letter.
+This python program takes your name as a input,

+And then prints your name, length of youre name,first letter and the last letter,frequency of the letters in name.